semuconsulting/PyGPSClient/README.md

    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
    sudo apt-get install build-essential libssl-dev libffi-dev python3-dev pkg-config
    ```

+5. As of October 2025, u-blox have [discontinued their PointPerfect SPARTN L-Band and MQTT services](https://portal.u-blox.com/s/question/0D5Oj00000uB53GKAS/suspension-of-european-pointperfect-lband-spartn-service).
+As a result, PyGPSClient's [SPARTN Configuration](#spartnconfig) panel is largely redundant and is disabled by default in version>=1.5.17, though it can be re-enabled by manually setting the `lband_enabled_b` configuration setting to 1.

 ---
 ## <a name="license">License</a>